 If the two of you both listen to the same track to fall asleep and you want to use just 1 iPod or CD player, you can just plug in a splitter.
 You can purchase a splitter from our site at: http://www.sleepphones.com/store/accessories/headphone-splitter for only $4.95.

 A well-conducted medical experiment takes hundreds of thousands of dollars, clearance by many scientific and ethics boards, and many years.
 We are planning to conduct a well-designed double-blind placebo-controlled trial in the future, but we are a small company right now and do not have the resources (that is, money) yet.
 Dr. Lai (the inventor) is a clinical family doctor - the type that you see for a physical or a cold, not a medical researcher.
 She does not conduct medical experiments.
 SleepPhones have not been approved by the FDA for treating sleep disorders.

 However, previous research on binaural beats shows that it is quite effective.
 There are many competitors in the binaural beat field who have done independent research, but they do not also offer the sleep headphones.
 We welcome you to do your own research online regarding binaural beats.
 We have heard from many very satisfied customers, and their comments are listed in the testimonials section of our website.
 We do not claim to cure any diseases or offer medical treatments for illness.

-Not if a waking track is used for the period just before the alarm.
-The included CD has a track that helps you to wake up.
+Not if a waking track is used for the time period just before the alarm.
 If you can program your music player, you may be able to set the track as your alarm.

 You will be able to hear the alarm clock.
 It will only be slightly attenuated by the fabric around the ears.